webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

-Called when evaluating an expression.
+Called when evaluating an expression, requires an expression type.

 Parameters: `expression`